brandokoch/neovim-ide/README.md

 # Neovim config

 I don't like using a mouse when programming, and if you are here looking for a NeoVim config I assume you don't either.
 Switching between a mouse and a keyboard is using time that can be spent elsewhere.
 This might sound like an overstatement but once I tried 'mouseless' text editor, such as Vim, I started to enjoy the uninterrupted typing experience.
 A downside of these text editors is that they have a steep learning curve and even when you overcome it you are left with an editor that still misses a lot of functionality of flagship IDEs like VSCode.

-In this repository I am trying to solve the aforementioned problems
-This repository presents a lightweight neovim config based on a fork of https://github.com/LunarVim/nvim-basic-ide.
+In this repository I am trying to solve the aforementioned problems by providing a NeoVim configuration that is **lightweight**, **easy to install**, **easy to understand and customize** and has a detailed **documentation for 99% of commands I use day-to-day**.
+This repository is based on a fork of https://github.com/LunarVim/nvim-basic-ide by chris@machine who has done most of the lua code skeleton.
+What I offer here is my customization with detailed documentation that I hope will prove useful for Vim/Neovim beginners and even some more advanced users.

 ## Table of Contents
 * [About](#about)